astosia/Elizabeth/README.md

 - Option to show Personal Weather Station data*

 Tap or shake for:
-- Rain info for the next hour, showing rain graph, rain quantity (mm/h), and chance of rain (%).
-Change the length of the rain graph in the settings.
+- Rain info for the next hour, showing rain graph, rain quantity (mm per hour or inches per hour), and chance of rain (%).
+Change the size/length of the rain graph in the settings.
 - Moonphase
 - Steps (on Time Series and Pebble 2).
 Steps/health can be turned off via config page.
 If steps are off, shows high/low temperature instead.